TroodInc/trood/CONTRIBUTING.md

-# Contributing to Trood KISS CLI 🚀
+# Contributing to Trood CLI 🚀

-Thank you for your interest in contributing to **Trood KISS CLI**! 🎉 We welcome contributions of all kinds—bug fixes, new features, documentation improvements, or fresh ideas.
-Your support makes Trood KISS CLI better for everyone! 🙌
+Thank you for your interest in contributing to **Trood CLI**! 🎉 We welcome contributions of all kinds—bug fixes, new features, documentation improvements, or fresh ideas.
+Your support makes Trood CLI better for everyone! 🙌

 ## 🛠️ How to Contribute